Magnus Fiennes: Film tracks

 Fiennes has written and produced a number of featured songs including the title song for Paramount's Addicted to Love (featuring Neneh Cherry), Madonna's Next Best Thing and Scala Pictures music business satire, Five Seconds to Spare.
 Fiennes has produced tracks for Working Title's Rowan Atkinson vehicle, Johnny English, and co-wrote the closing Massive Attack song on their score for the Luc Besson film, Danny the Dog.

 Live

 As a keyboard player, Fiennes toured extensively with blues guitarist Gary Moore in a line-up with Pink Floyd's Guy Pratt on bass and Gary Husband on drums.
 He was Music Director on Shakira's "The Sun Come Out" 2010 World Tour.

 Personal life

-Magnus Fiennes was born in Suffolk, England in 1965, a son of photographer Mark Fiennes and novelist Jennifer Lash.
-He married Maya in 1995 and has three daughters, Che, Shanti and Amelia.
-One of six siblings, he is brother to actors Ralph Fiennes and Joseph Fiennes, and film makers Sophie Fiennes and Martha Fiennes.
-Another brother, Jacob, is a conservationist.
-His foster brother, Michael Emery, is an archaeologist.
+Magnus Fiennes was born in Suffolk, England, in 1965 to photographer Mark Fiennes and novelist Jennifer Lash.
+The third child out of six siblings, he is a younger brother to actor Ralph Fiennes and film maker Martha Fiennes, and an older brother to film maker Sophie Fiennes and actor Joseph Fiennes.
+He also has two daughters, Cheyenne and Shanti, born in 1996 and 1997 respectively.